Garbage truck: Image gallery

+Specialized garbage trucks

+Split body trucks

+Split body trucks are garbage trucks that have two collection compartments, one on the left side of the truck and the other on the right side of the truck.
+This is used to separate the materials that are not supposed to mix together.
+An example is to use one side to collect garbage and the other side to collect recyclables.
+Waste management companies may use split body trucks to collect both garbage and recycling in a single trip without dispatching two trucks on the same route.

+Another case of using split body trucks is to collect dual-stream recycling materials.
+In this case, one side is used for commingled recyclable materials such as glass, plastic and metals, and the other side is for paper products.

+Split body trucks can be in either rear loading or side loading types.
+In rear loaders, the two compartments are easily visible.
+In automatic side loaders, the gate-like separator at the top of the truck is used to control whether the materials will be dropped into the left or the right compartment but the loading process is the same for both compartments.
+This can create some confusion for people because they may not notice the automatic gate and assume that the truck mixes garbage and recyclables during the collection process.

 Pneumatic collection

 Pneumatic collection trucks have a crane with a tube and a mouthpiece that fits in a hole, usually hidden under a plate under the street.
 From here it will suck up waste from an underground installation.
 The system usually allows the driver to "pick up" the waste, even if the access is blocked by cars, snow or other barriers.

 Grapple trucks

 Grapple trucks enable the collection of bulk waste.
 A large percentage of items in the solid waste stream are too large or too heavy to be safely lifted by hand into traditional garbage trucks.
 These items (furniture, large appliances, branches, logs) are called bulky waste or "oversized."
 The preferred method for collecting these items is with a grapple truck.
 Grapple trucks have hydraulic knucklebooms, tipped with a clamshell bucket, and usually include a dump body or trailer.

 Roll-offs

 Roll-offs are characterized by a rectangular footprint, utilizing wheels to facilitate rolling the dumpster in place.
 The container is designed to be transported by special roll-off trucks.
 They are relatively efficient for bulk loads of waste or extremely heavy loads of construction or demolition debris.